MechanicOfTheSequence/nosedocs-new/noseblog.md

 anyway, the mixture of fire and water is a great one for me to look at because they contrast so well. it's the easiest of the elemental relationsips to understand, I think.

 developing...

+[1]: it's also possible that nosebook makes a "crippled" version of this, giving people only access to two of their state machines, taking command of the physical and desire expressions (just like they have done in my right hemisphere) to ensure that they are mostly under their control, as long as they remain in a non-resistant state, just like me in the dream-state. this is what I was referring to as the new hybrid slaves. more on this in the future.

 ### 2020-11-01 ??:?? - the different versions of moses and non-linear time
 ### 2020-10-25 ??:?? - horus the aquarian deity